-The WIL scheme has embarked on a leading project NEWMS (Nutrient, Environmental and Water Management System) requiring all shareholders to invest in on-farm data collection of water use and soil moisture monitoring and providing weather information from a network of climate stations across the scheme.
+The WIL scheme is into the second year of the NEWMS project (Nutrient, Environmental and Water Management System) requiring all shareholders to invest in on-farm data collection of water use and soil moisture monitoring and providing weather information from a network of climate stations across the scheme.
 These data streams are then used to provide up to date and accurate irrigation scheduling advice for each shareholder through a Smart phone app provided by REGEN.
-This has been installed for the first tranche of shareholders for the 2017/18 season.
+This has been installed for the first tranche of shareholders for the 2017/18 season and the remaining properties are being set up during the 2018/19 season.